Below are some of the most frequently asked questions about transferring. Can't find your question? Contact the Advising Center.

 The transfer process involves:

 - The Application - The first step to any transfer is to complete an application for the college or university you want to attend.
 Most schools will give you the choice of a paper or electronic application.
 Complete all parts of the application and always have someone proofread your essay if one is required.
 Applications fees vary but typically range between $25 to $50.
 If you plan to apply on-line you will most likely need to have access to an ATM or credit card.

-- Transcripts - Have official copies of all schools that you have attended sent to your new school, this includes all colleges attended, and your high school transcript or GED certificate (www.diplomasender.com).
+- Transcripts - Have official copies from all schools that you have attended sent to your new school.
+This includes all colleges attended and your high school transcript or GED certificate (Diploma Sender).
 Transcripts must be sent directly from the issuing school to your new school.

 - Financial Aid - Apply for financial aid by completing the FAFSA as soon as you can after January 1st.
 Many 4-year schools have early deadlines for financial aid consideration.
-If your FAFSA is already done, check to make sure you have listed all the schools you plan to apply to.
+If your FAFSA is already done, check to make sure you have listed all the schools to which you plan to apply.

 - Letters of Recommendation - If your new school requires letters of recommendation as part of their application process, it’s a good idea to ask at least one extra person for a recommendation.
 People will have good intentions but sometimes they get distracted and you don’t want your application to be held up by a missing reference.
 Always give people a clear deadline of when you need their letter.

 - Immunizations - Check with your intended school to see if you will need to provide your immunization records before you are accepted.
 Generally, you must provide them before you can register for or attend classes.
 It’s best to have them ready to send as soon as possible.

 To have your grades sent to another institution you must request that an official KVCC transcript be sent to that school.
 Transcripts can be requested by contacting the Academic Affairs Office at 453-5822.
 There is a fee for this service.